scalameta/metals/docs/editors/sublime.md

 ]
 ```

-### Fixing problem with lack of auto import class after completion
+### Enabling auto-import on completion

+Metals can complete symbols from your workspace scope and automatically import them.
-When you hit "Enter" in the popup, LSP client will complete the class without importing it.
+By default, however, if you hit "Enter" to select a completion, the LSP client will
-Normally, this action (complete with import) is mapped to "Tab" key, but you can easy remap to use also "Enter" key.
+complete the class without importing it, but you can easy remap to use also "Enter" key.
 Open "Preferences > Key Binding" and add:

 ```json